kevintruong/til/Networking,-Part-4:-Building-a-simple-TCP-Server.md

 Typical values for a high performance server are 128 or more.

 ## Why are server sockets passive?
 Server sockets do not actively try to connect to another host; instead they wait for incoming connections.
 Additionally, server sockets are not closed when the peer disconnects.
-Instead when a remote client connects, it is immediately bumped to an unused port number for future communications.
+Instead the client communicates with a separate active socket on the server.

 ## What is the purpose of calling `accept`
 Once the server socket has been initialized the server calls `accept` to wait for new connections.
 Unlike `socket` `bind` and `listen`, this call will block. i.e. if there are no new connections, this call will block and only return when a new client connects.